Rimmuru/RimurusMenu-Docs/index.md

-Kick Votes Event | Get payback on those trying to vote kick you Request Pickup Event | Get payback on those trying to spawn pickups on you Alter Wanted Level Event | Get payback on those trying to give/remove your wanted level
+Kick Votes Event | Get payback on those trying to vote kick you Request Pickup Event | Get payback on those trying to spawn pickups on you Alter Wanted Level Event | Get payback on those trying to give/remove your wanted level Report Myself | Insta kick those poor souls detected for RAC Clear Task | Kick players who tried to clear your tasks

 ## Miscellaneous

 Name | Description
 ------------- | -------------
-Flash Mod | Show just how fast you are with this stream of wind Type As Rockstar | Adds "R*VERIFIED" to your message Send Locked Chat Messages | Adds a lock symbol to your message Recon Drone | For when you want to spy on the players
+ESP | Sub menu for options relating to ESP for players or entities Flash Mod | Show just how fast you are with this stream of wind Bail to SinglePlayer | Force leave gta online, best used if stuck joining sessions or frozen Type As Rockstar | Adds "R*VERIFIED" to your message Send Locked Chat Messages | Adds a lock symbol to your message Recon Drone | For when you want to spy on the players